ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 - 'ace-groupcomm-profile', which MUST be present and has value "coap_group_pubsub_app" (PROFILE_TBD), which is registered in {{iana-profile}} (REQ19).

-- 'creds', which MUST be present if the 'get\_creds' parameter was present.
-Otherwise, it MUST NOT be present.
-The KDC provides the authentication credentials of all the Publishers in the security group.
+- 'creds', which MUST be present if the 'get\_creds' parameter was present in the Join Request, and MUST NOT be present otherwise.
+It specifies the authentication credentials of all the Publishers in the security group.

-- 'peer\_roles', which MAY be omitted even if 'creds' is present, since each authentication credential conveyed in the 'creds' parameter: i) is associated with a Client authorized to be Publisher in the group; and ii) plays no role if such Client was also authorized to be Subscriber in the group.
+- 'peer\_roles', which MAY be omitted even if 'creds' is present, since: i) each authentication credential conveyed in the 'creds' parameter is associated with a Client authorized to be Publisher in the group; and ii) it is irrelevant whether such a Client was also authorized to be Subscriber in the group.
 If 'creds' is not present, 'peer\_roles' MUST NOT be present.

-- 'peer\_identifiers', which MUST be present if 'creds' is also present.
-Otherwise, it MUST NOT be present.
-The identifiers are the Publisher Sender IDs whose authentication credential is specified in the 'creds' parameter (REQ25).
+- 'peer\_identifiers', which MUST be present if 'creds' is also present, and MUST NOT be present otherwise.
+The identifiers are the Publisher Sender IDs, whose corresponding authentication credentials are specified in the 'creds' parameter (REQ25).

-- 'kdc\_cred', which MUST be present if group re-keying is used, and is encoded as a CBOR byte string, with value the original binary representation of the KDC's authentication credential (REQ8).
+- 'kdc\_cred', which MUST be present if group re-keying is used.
+It is encoded as a CBOR byte string, with value the original binary representation of the KDC's authentication credential (REQ8).

-- 'kdc\_nonce', which MUST be present if 'kdc\_cred' is present, and is encoded as a CBOR byte string, and including a dedicated nonce N\_KDC generated by the KDC.
+- 'kdc\_nonce', which MUST be present if 'kdc\_cred' is present.
+It is encoded as a CBOR byte string, with value a dedicated nonce N\_KDC generated by the KDC.
 For N\_KDC, it is RECOMMENDED to use an 8-byte long random nonce.

-- 'kdc_cred_verify', which MUST be present if 'kdc\_cred' is present, and is encoded as a CBOR byte string.
+- 'kdc_cred_verify', which MUST be present if 'kdc\_cred' is present.
+It is encoded as a CBOR byte string.
 The KDC MUST compute the specified PoP evidence as a signature by using the signature algorithm used in the group, as well as its own private key associated with the authentication credential specified in the 'kdc\_cred' parameter (REQ21).

 - 'group_rekeying', which MAY be omitted if the KDC uses the "Point-to-Point" group rekeying scheme registered in {{Section 11.13 of I-D.ietf-ace-key-groupcomm}} as the default rekeying scheme in the group (OPT9).
 In any other case, the 'group_rekeying' parameter MUST be included.

 After sending a successful Join Response, the KDC adds the Client to the list of current members of the security group, if that Client is not already a group member.
-Also, the Client is assigned a name NODENAME and a sub-resource /ace-group/GROUPNAME/nodes/NODENAME.
+Also, the Client is assigned a name NODENAME and a sub-resource /ace-group/GROUPNAME/nodes/NODENAME at the KDC.
 Furthermore, the KDC associates NODENAME with the Client's access token and with the secure communication association that the KDC has with the Client.
 If the Client is a Publisher, its authentication credential is also associated with the tuple containing NODENAME, GROUPNAME, the current Gid, the newly assigned Publisher's Sender ID, and the Client's access token.
 The KDC MUST keep this association updated over time.

 Note that, as long as the secure communication association between the Client and the KDC persists, the same Client re-joining the group is recognized by the KDC by virtue of such a secure communication association.
 As a consequence, the re-joining Client keeps the same NODENAME and the associated subresource /ace-group/GROUPNAME/nodes/NODENAME.
 Also, if the Client is a Publisher, it receives a new Sender ID according to the same criteria defined above.

 If the application requires backward security, the KDC MUST generate updated security parameters and group keying material, and provide it to the current group members upon the new node's joining (see {{rekeying}}).
-In such a case, the joining node is not able to access secure communication in the pub/sub group prior its joining.
+In such a case, the joining node is not able to access secure communication in the Pub-Sub group prior its joining.

 Upon receiving the Join Response, the joining node retrieves the KDC's authentication credential from the 'kdc_cred' parameter.
-The joining node MUST verify the proof-of-possession (PoP) evidence, which is a signature, specified in the 'kdc_cred_verify' parameter of the Join Response (REQ21).
+The joining node MUST verify the signature used as proof-of-possession (PoP) evidence, which is specified by the 'kdc_cred_verify' parameter of the Join Response (REQ21).

 ### Join Error Handling {#join-error}